Five Ways to Enhance Your Small Business Independence

-For your small business to grow, you need to attract new customers.
+For a local business to grow and really achieve small business independence, you need to attract new customers.
 No matter the business, it’s a simple equation.

 Historically, small businesses have relied on advertising and word of mouth to bring in new customers.
 The Internet has changed all that, presenting opportunities that are limited only by your imagination.

-In this post, we’ll describe ways you can use the Internet to create a unique online presence that will enhance your business’s reputation, and strike a blow for its independence.
+In this post, we’ll describe five ways you can use the Internet to create a unique online presence that will enhance your company’s reputation, and strike a blow for its small business independence.

 Don’t let anyone tell you that blogging is dead.
 A blog is a marketing tool, and you can use yours to position your small business and its products or services before the widest possible audience.